vincentlocascio/Programming-Capstone-University-of-MI-Ann-Arbor/README.md

 The capstone project was completed using code provided in pagerank.zip, which I extended and operated across several stages to explore network behavior at small scale and reinforce concepts in graph theory, data mining, and visual analytics.

+Objectives:
-Objectives Build a persistent web crawler capable of navigating and storing web content from a given starting URL.
+Build a persistent web crawler capable of navigating and storing web content from a given starting URL.

 Construct a link graph representing the structure of the crawled domain.